cheton/webapp-boilerplate/README.md

 *   [Grunt](http://gruntjs.com/) is a task-based command line build tool for JavaScript projects.
 *   [RequireJS](http://requirejs.org/) is a JavaScript file and module loader.
 *   [Express](http://expressjs.com/) is a minimal and flexible node.js web application framework, providing a robust set of features for building single and multi-page, and hybrid web applications.
+*   [Socket.IO](http://socket.io/) aims to make realtime apps possible in every browser and mobile device, blurring the differences between the different transport mechanisms.
+*   [Redis](http://redis.io/) is an open source, advanced key-value store.
+It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets and sorted sets.
 *   [i18next](http://i18next.com/) is a full-featured i18n javascript library for translating your webapplication.
 *   Logging with [Winston](https://github.com/flatiron/winston).
 *   URL routing with [Director](https://github.com/flatiron/director).